Justinliu1119/Justinliu1119.github.io/content/research/_index.md

 parameters and Certainty Equivalent (CE) settings to determine optimal prices and allocations for achieving market equilibrium
 - Achieved regret 𝑂(𝑙𝑜𝑔(𝑛)) and constraint violation 𝑂(1) using the online adaptive Certainty Equivalent algorithm and Sample Averaged Approximation, outperforming the static pricing model benchmarked against the offline oracle
-- Achieved convergence in a revealed parameter setting via Sample Average Approximation(SAA); implemented a decoupling method to balance the SAA parameters and the CE learned dual prices for faster convergence and robust decision-making
+- Achieved convergence in a revealed parameter setting via Sampled Average Approximation(SAA); implemented a decoupling method to balance the SAA parameters and the CE learned dual prices for faster convergence and robust decision-making

 #### 📝  Distributed Inference & Malicious Device Detection